 - Employers are subject to serious penalties for noncompliance with the income tax filing and payment requirements.
 Employers and responsible corporate and other officers may also be held personally liable.
 See Penalties.

 - Employers that remit a certain amount of taxes each month are required to deposit by electronic funds transfer.
 See Electronic Deposit Requirements.

 - All North Carolina employers must file an annual reconciliation return.
 See Annual Reconciliation Forms and Filing Deadlines.

-- Employers filing a certain number of Forms W-2 must file them electronically with the state Department of Revenue.
+- All employers must file Forms W-2 electronically with the state Department of Revenue for the immediately preceding calendar year.
 Form NC-1099M must be used to report non-wage compensation paid to a payee (e.g., an independent contractor) for services performed in North Carolina and the North Carolina tax withheld from that income.
 See Information Return Reporting Requirements.